thedylone/unity-drone-simulator/README.md

 2. For the **Computer Vision**, consume the RTSP stream via the RTSP output path as set and shown in the Application's Settings.
 > To confirm, the **rtsp-simple-server** will indicate that a session is reading from the path provided in the settings.

 Move the Target Drone with WASD, and observe that the **Computer Vision** is able to detect the drone.
-The **Controller Script** should then receive the detections, and subsequently send commands to move the Hunter Drone.
-The Hunter Drone, also the Application's POV, should be moving and following the Target Drone.
+The **Controller Script** should then receive the detections, and subsequently send commands to move the Eagle Drone.
+The Eagle Drone, also the Application's POV, should be moving and following the Target Drone.

 Press `Escape` or click on the gear icon in the top left corner to open up the Menu while running.
 The **Test Case Menu**, **Waypoint Menu** and **Circle Menu** will allow you to automatically move the Target Drone.
 For more details, refer to the [Runtime Section](#runtime).